jerome-trc/vileboom/README.md

-# dsda-doom v0.27.5 (Arsinikk's Fork)
+# Arsinikk's DSDA Doom
 This is a fork off of DSDA Doom, which will include my own personal tweaks and features.
-- Arsinikk :3
+(Arsinikk :3)

-main dsda-doom description:
+# dsda-doom v0.27.5 description:

 This is a successor of prboom+ with many new features, including:
 - Heretic, Hexen, MBF21, Doom-in-Hexen, UDMF, and MAPINFO support